JuanMoya/SKY130-PV-workshop/README.md

 Instantiation of a 5V nfet and no guardring.
 ![Docker command](/Day1_images/17.PNG)

 Now, we implement the schematic of an inverter.
 It is important to mention that L=150nm is only available for the SRAM transistors, thus, we use the minimum length for other applications, L=180nm.
 Regarding W, it is important to mention that the W parameter in the properties of the transistors corresponds to the width of all the fingers.
+Once we finish the schematic, we need to generate the symbol.
+We click on the Symbol menu and then on "Make symbol from schematic".

 We present the schematic of the inverter.
 ![Docker command](/Day1_images/18.PNG)